"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 In the mean time, I also delivered the new logo and visual brand identity booklet for Premium Choice Meals.

-My graphic designer partner Gökhan Aygün designed the package stickers as well.
+My graphic designer partner Gökhan Aygün designed the package stickers.

 A New E-Commerce Website